cronops-io/www.cronops.io/README.md

 DOCKER_PRD_RELEASE_TAG  := v0.0.1
 ```

-* Update your NodeJs dependencies file
+* Update your NodeJs dependencies manager (npm) file ( :ledger: consider this is an OPTIONAL step, only strictly
+necessary if dependencies were updated or new ones are being added)
    1. Update /package.json
    2. Update `yarn.lock` w/ `make yarn-import` cmd